Financial-Times/nori/README.md

 State files are kept in the folder `~/.config/nori-workspace` (this is also where repositories are cloned to).
 When you start the interactive prompt, it will list any state files already in the workspace folder, allowing you to resume previous sessions.

-Individual operations can also read and save to state files with the `--state-file` option.
+Individual operations can also read and save to state files with the `--state-file path/to/file.json` option.
 When you run an operation with a path to a state file that doesn't exist, it will ask if you want to create it.
 When the operation completes, it'll have added itself and the data it returned to the state file.

 The `--state-file` option can also be used with the interactive prompt, which will skip the step asking you to create a state file or use one from the `nori` workspace folder, and allow you to use a state file from any location.
 State files are compatible between individual operations and the interactive prompt, which lets you shuffle between the two modes.